⚠️ IMPORTANT

 🔵 hot_reload()

-This method will enable hot-reload.
+This method will enable hot-reload (exclude wasm).
 When it's enabled, every changes in json file will reflect the running app immediately without needing to re-compile the app.
 This should only be used during development.

 Types of widgets